Voicestripe/Nairacoin/README.md

 Nairacoin will be running a permissionless blockchain.
 Access is provided to anyone who meets the technical requirements to run a validator node in the  blockchain.
 Nairacoin lockchain has the ability to scale to billions of accounts that require low latency, high-capacity storage system and high transaction throughput.

+The value of I Nairacoin is the same value with 1 physical Naira.

+The reward for mining 1 block is NCN1,000,000  (Nairacoin) which is the same value with 1,000,000 Nigerian Naira

+There is no fixed amount of Nairacoin that will ever exist.
+There is no fixed amount of physical Naira that can exist in the first place.

+The more miners that join the blockchain, the more secure it becomes, the more difficult it will be to get Nairacoin

+# What is Nairacoin Mission / projects it will power

+Feed the poor Foundation

+Free Computer Science education

+Free Cross border funds Transfer

+Accelerator program for startup founders like Y combiantor and Techstars

+Crypto Venture capital firm for Nigerians

+Support Orphans in Orphange

+Free wifi network across Nigeria

+Affordable housing for internally displaced persons and refugees.

+Free Online University

+Online Marketplace for businesses in Nigeria

+Real time housing ownership database for Nigerians

+Real Time Hospital patients record database for Nigerians

+Raise new crypto millionaires

+# How to exchange Nairacoin with other currencies like Dollars, Pounds, Bitcoin, Ethereum, Euros, Swiss Franc, Ripple, Binance coin, Tron and the rest.

+We are bulding a Decentralized exchange platform where you can buy, sell, trade and swipe Nairacoin with other currencies.
+Will be launched in December 2021